NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Introduction

 \section{Introduction}

-The Compute Express Link (CXL) technology provides a coherent and byte-addressable interconnect between host CPUs and various external devices~\cite{cxl}.
-Among its multiple applications~\cite{cxl-anns, sim2022computational, kwon2023cache, arif2023accelerating, zhang2023rethinking, cho2023case, banakar2023wiscsort}, CXL-based memory extension (CXL memory for short) has risen as a focal point~\cite{tpp,pond,ha2023dynamic,gouk2022direct, boles2023cxl}.
-As illustrated in Figure~\ref{fig:cxl_mem}-(a), CXL enables servers to effortlessly incorporate diverse memory devices to expand the memory capacity and bandwidth without necessitating hardware modifications on the CPU side.
-As depicted in Figure~\ref{fig:cxl_mem}-(b), CXL memories are exposed to the software as CPU-less NUMA nodes~\cite{tpp, pond}.
-CPUs directly read from or write to these address-mapped NUMA nodes without invoking page faults or swaps.
+The Compute Express Link (CXL) technology provides a coherent and byte-addressable interconnect between host CPUs and various peripheral devices~\cite{cxl}.
+Among its multiple use cases~\cite{cxl-anns, sim2022computational, kwon2023cache, arif2023accelerating, zhang2023rethinking, cho2023case, banakar2023wiscsort}, CXL-based memory extension (CXL memory for short) has risen as a focal point~\cite{tpp,pond,ha2023dynamic,gouk2022direct, boles2023cxl}.
+As illustrated in Figure~\ref{fig:cxl_mem}-(a), CXL enables servers to incorporate diverse memory devices to expand the memory capacity and bandwidth without necessitating hardware modifications on the CPU side.
+As depicted in Figure~\ref{fig:cxl_mem}-(b), CXL memories are usually exposed to the OS as CPU-less NUMA nodes~\cite{tpp, pond}.
+CPUs directly access these address-mapped NUMA nodes without invoking page faults or swaps.

-However, CXL memory is also faced with the elevated access latency, which can be over twice as high when compared to direct CPU-attached DRAMs~\cite{intel-fpga, SMT, pond}.
-The latency is more pronounced when integrating slower memory media like PCM and ReRAM with CPUs via CXL~\cite{sha2023vtmm}.
-As a result, these disparities in latency, bandwidth and capacity have led to the formation of a CXL-based tiered memory system~\cite{sha2023vtmm, pond, tpp, lee2023memtis}.
-Notably, accesses to faster memory tiers are characterized by lower latency and higher bandwidth, whereas the opposite holds true for slower tiers.
-Given this differential, the operating system should place frequently accessed ``hot" pages in fast NUMA nodes while putting ``cold" pages in slow nodes to maximize system performance, which is referred to as \emph{Memory Tiering} technique~\cite{raybuck2021hemem, yan2019nimble, agarwal2017thermostat, heteroOS,autotiering, tmts}.
+However, CXL memory exhibits the elevated access latency, which can be over twice as high as that of DDR DRAMs~\cite{intel-fpga, SMT, pond}.
+The latency is more pronounced when replacing DRAM with slower memory media like PCM and ReRAM in the CXL memory devices~\cite{sha2023vtmm}.
+Therefore, in a system with local DDR DRAM and diverse CXL memories, the disparities in memory latency, bandwidth and capacity result in the formation of a tiered memory system~\cite{sha2023vtmm, pond, tpp, lee2023memtis}.
+Typically, accesses to faster memory tiers are characterized by lower latency and higher bandwidth, whereas the opposite holds true for slower tiers.
+Given this differential, the OS should place frequently accessed ``hot" pages in fast memory tiers while putting ``cold" pages in slow tiers to maximize system performance, which is referred to as \emph{Memory Tiering} technique~\cite{raybuck2021hemem, yan2019nimble, agarwal2017thermostat, heteroOS,autotiering, tmts}.
+Obviously, efficient hot page detection methods are crucial to memory tiering.